chanoscar0/Neighborhood_Map/README.md

 # Neighborhood_Map
 Neighborhood Map Application that demonstrates capabilities with APIs and MVC Frameworks.
+The application includes a menu on the left of the screen to help filter the markers and infowindows that appear on the google map that is in the right section of the screen.
+This application was meant to serve information from various APIs on the web through the Google Maps application to the user.
+I decided to use the Foursquare API to serve this information.

+# Running the Application

 In order to run the application, just open the index.html file in a web browser.